UConn Coronavirus (COVID-19) Updates

 While it is still difficult and rare to obtain e-books through Interlibrary Services, a few libraries (like ours) are beginning to provide them.
 Follow the directions for print books but look for the e-book record if there is one.
 Not every print book has an e-book version.

 - Library books that have been checked out, including Interlibrary Loan materials, should be kept until further notice.
 We will be extending all due dates and waiving fines and fees.
-For students coming to the Storrs campus to empty dorm rooms over the next few weeks, there will be bins on the loading dock of Babbidge Library where you can drop your books.
+For students, faculty or staff coming to the Storrs campus and would like to return books, there are bins on the loading dock of Babbidge Library where you can drop your books.
+If you are unsure of where that is, please use the map for reference.
 For students at the regional campuses, please hold onto your books until further notice and check back here for updated information as it becomes available.

 - Requested items that were placed on hold are no longer available.
 You may place requests for these materials again when the library reopens.